 - Adjust character height and proportions (on Actor tab) to correspond to actor (4).

-- Push the Analyze Actor Colors button on Actor tab to automatically adjust model's colors.
+- Push the Auto Detect Actor Colors button on Actor tab to automatically adjust model's colors.

 - Go to the first frame of Region of Interest (ROI) (5).

 - Push the Refit Pose button on Tracking tab (6).

 - If initial pose was recognized incorrectly, you can roughly adjust it manually and use auto-fit again.

 - Push the Track Forward button on Tracking tab (7).

 Tracking Tips and Tricks for Multiple PS Eye Cameras

 Ideally, lighting should be ambient.
 In this case colors of clothes and body will look the same in all cameras, and you can leave default light settings.

 But in real-life you can have non-uniform lighting, when most light comes from window, or bright light source.
 In this case colors will be darker in cameras directed towards this light source, and lighter in the rest of cameras.
 In such situation adjusting light settings may substantially improve tracking.

 You can find light settings at Scene tab.